andychiem19/ethusd-algo/README.md

 #### **Learning Objectives**

-- **Real-time data handling** – We will extract, encode, and make accurate decisions based on rapidly changing live data
+- **Real-time data handling** – Extract, encode, and make accurate decisions based on rapidly changing live data
-- **UART communication** – We will interface between software and hardware using UART
+- **UART communication** – Interface between software and hardware using UART
-- **UI/UX** - We will develop a basic user interface and user experience for those who wish to use the trading system
+- **UI/UX** - Develop a basic user interface and user experience for those who wish to use the trading system
-- **Hardware Acceleration** – We will use hardware to implement more complex trading strategies than would be possible and time efficient on software, proving utility over fully software-based approaches to algorithmic trading
+- **Hardware Acceleration** – Use hardware to implement more complex trading strategies than would be possible and time efficient on software, proving utility over fully software-based approaches to algorithmic trading
-- **Algorithmic Trading Logic** – Through trade simulation and some form of iteration, we will extract value from the market systematically
+- **Algorithmic Trading Logic** – Through trade simulation and some form of iteration, extract value from the market systematically

 ---